deevdz/final-project/README.md

 * __Workshops/Events__ Filtering the workshops by location or month when the workshop is occuring.
 * __Products and Checkout__ Adding a shop that also sells physical products hence adding an option for shipping cost and shipping address
 * __Administration Dashboard__ Show a graphical representation of product sales.
+* __Social Login__ Offer users the option to signup and login to the site via social media accounts.

 ## Technologies Used